New Algorithms for Incremental Minimum Spanning Trees and Temporal Graph Applications: The Strict

 Next, we use amortized analysis to show that the \insertfunc{} and \pathmax{} operations take $O(\log n)$ amortized time.
 We define the potential function for a node $u$ as:

 We also define the potential function for the whole tree as:

-It is obvious that the potential function is always non-negative, and the potential of the whole is $O(n\log n)$.
-Recall that the amortized cost for an operation $\op$ is $\amortized{\op}=\actual{\op}+\Delta(\Phi(T))$, where $\actual{\op}$ is the actual cost (number of instructions) in the operation $\op$, and $\Delta(\Phi(T))$ is the change of potential function on tree $T$ after the operation.
+The potential function is always non-negative, and the potential of the whole tree is $O(n\log n)$.
+Recall that the amortized cost for an operation $\op$ is $\amortized{\op}=\actual{\op}+\Delta(\Phi(T))$, where $\actual{\op}$ is the actual cost (number of instructions) in the operation $\op$, and $\Delta(\Phi(T))$ is the change of potential function after the operation.
 We first prove the following important lemma, which states that, if a promotion is performed due to imbalance, the amortized cost of \promotefunc{} is free.
 In other words, the cost of the \promotefunc{} can be fully charged to previous operations that increase the potential of the tree.

 \begin{lemma} If $\size{x}>(2/3)\cdot\size{\parent{x}}$, the operation \promotefunc$(x)$ has zero amortized cost. \end{lemma}